 In order to decide if the 5 listed publications of the team are relevant for the MSL or RoboCup in general, the papers are reviewed by the TC.
 Papers have to be written in English in order to be evaluated.
 Per accepted paper the following points are awarded:

-- 6 points for a publication in an international journal or a book chapter - 4 points for a publication at an international conference (peer-reviewed) - 2 points for a publication at a national conference (peer-reviewed) - 1 point for other publications (e.g., not peer-reviewed or PhD-thesis)
+• 6 points for a publication in an international journal or a book chapter

+- 4 points for a publication at an international conference (peer-reviewed) - 2 points for a publication at a national conference (peer-reviewed) - 1 point for other publications (e.g., not peer-reviewed or PhD-thesis)

+A factor of 0.5 is applied for publications that are not MSL related.
 A maximum number of 30 points are awarded.